zzzprojects/EntityFramework-Classic/docs/pages/features/audit.md

 ###### Properties (Mapped)

-This properties values are saved in a database.
+These property values are saved in a database.

 | Name | Description | Example |
 | :--- | :---------- | :------ |